 High-PUFA (polyunsaturated fatty-acid) vegetable oils can have a marked impact on your testosterone levels, especially if they contain omega-6 fatty acids.
 A clinical study from the 1990’s illustrates this clearly, showing that while saturated fatty-acids can increase T levels, these polyunsaturated fatty acids have the opposite effect in men.

-The vast majority of the vegetable oils commonly used in the US are packed with PUFA’s, but thankfully, there are some exceptions.
-Better choices to use when cooking include coconut oil, palm oil, avocado oil, and olive oil.
+The vast majority of the vegetable oils commonly used in the US are packed with PUFA’s.

 Soy products have been the center of various debates for several years now, and when it comes to its effects on testosterone production in the body, the situation is no different.
 Though some conflicting research exists, many studies show that soy products have sperm-blocking and T level-lowering qualities.